Noratrieb/rustv32i/rvdc/README.md

 # Testing

-This crate is currently tested as part of an emulator, which tests many different kinds of instructions.
+This crate is tested by exhaustively going through all 32 bit values that are valid instructions and roundtripping the disassembly through the clang assembler, ensuring it remains the same.

-In the future, more tests of the decoder specifically may be added.
+Additionally, it's also tested as part of an emulator, which tests many different kinds of instructions.

 # MSRV